 All in all it’s still a cute place to grab a low key dinner and the staff are always lovely.
 I think it’s fairly well priced for what’s available, and there’s a lovely big terrace outside if you fancy dining al fresco.

-Disclosure: I was invited by The Canal House to try some of the new menu dishes in return for feedback.
-All words and opinions remain my own because, as you all know, I have a lot of them.
+Disclosure: Paid for.
+All words and opinions are own because, as you all know, I have a lot of them.